2015

 ● Saturday, 3-7-2015: Desert ride.

-● Being conscious, let alone being human, is literally astronomically, infinitely unlikely; if you find being conscious fortunate, it’s astronomically fortunate.
+● Being conscious, let alone being human, is astronomically—nay, infinitely—unlikely; if you find being conscious fortunate, it’s infinitely fortunate.
 And yet the fortune that most people focus on is their status or situation within the human race, only a finite matter, practically nothing compared to the miracle of simply being a human.

 ● 3-9-2015: An alternative version of Heaven or Hell or limbo: Perhaps God sends us to the afterlife, not with permanent conditions, but he slowly turns the external conditions closer and closer to those we knew on Earth, to test us, to see what we’ve learned from our experience of the afterlife, in a process of continual adjustment.
 Is there a Heaven or Hell for lower animals and insects?
 I raised these questions in a dream I just awoke from.